liferay/liferay-docs/discover/portal/articles/100-content-sites/03-creating-and-styling-content/06-application-display-templates.markdown

     This is a fairly straightforward Javascript carousel.
 You get the slides, and iterate through them to display them.

-And with that, you're all done creating the ADT.
+Once you Save the template, you're all done creating the ADT.
 Now let's go set it up.

 ## Using the ADT